leslie-asava/Brute-Force/README.md

 # Brute-Force
-Program that employs brute force to crack password hashes icluding but not limited to Windows NTLM hashes
+Program that employs brute force to crack password hashes including but not limited to Windows NTLM hashes